Puerto Rico Honeymoon: Savor the Caribbean with No Passport Required

 - Taste Puerto Rican specialties during a 3-hour culinary tour in Old San Juan (did you know the Piña Colada was invented here?)

-- Hike or zipline through El Yunque rainforest, the only rainforest in the U.S. National Forest system, with lush landscapes including picturesque waterfalls.
+- Hike through El Yunque National Park, the only rainforest in the U.S. National Forest system, stopping at two different waterfalls

 - Visit a rum distillery and take one of three tour options at either of the following: Casa Bacardi or Hacienda Santa Ana.